 There are many ways to use this workflow management platform.
 Check out the resource marketplace for standards-aligned lessons or other resources that align to your current unit.
 With the option to create and send templates to students, you can use Drawp as an alternative to paper-based graphic organizers, having students fill them out and share them using the app.

 You can also use Drawp to encourage group brainstorming and teamwork.
 When planning a project or answering questions, students can brainstorm digitally and even make collaborative presentations by creating pictures to add to a slide show.
 Instead of setting up entire classes, you could use the "classes" to represent small groups of students, making it easy for them to communicate with each other and collaborate.Continue reading Show less

-Drawp for School is a collaborative creation app (available on iOS, Android, Chrome, and the web).
+Drawp for School is a collaborative creation app for iPad.
 Students can work independently or with a peer to create original drawings or work off of an assignment shared by their teacher.
 The app's creation tools include a paint brush, sticky notes, text, and clip art.
 Kids and teachers can also add photos and record audio.
 When finished, students can share their pictures with the teacher and other classmates, who can comment on the pictures and share them with others; kids and teachers can upload or share pictures with Dropbox and Google Drive.
 A resource marketplace also gives teachers a place to collaborate where lesson plans and other resources are shared.